psalms8a/bluespec_a0/README.md

 The script will:

-1. Install the packages required to build the Bluespec compiler.
+1. Install the runtime packages required by the Bluespec tools.
-2. Clone the BSC source repository.
+2. Detect your distribution and download the matching pre-built release from the BSC GitHub repository.
-3. Build the compiler and install it under `/opt/bsc`.
+3. Extract the package under `/opt/bsc`.
 4. Add `/opt/bsc/bin` to your `PATH`.
-5. Run a simple smoke test (`make check-smoke`) to verify the build.
+5. Run a simple `bsc -help` command to verify the installation.

 After the script finishes, restart your shell or source your `.bashrc` so that the updated `PATH` is active.